jonshiach/graphics-notes/_build/html/_sources/_pages/07_Lighting.md

 :::

-Refresh your browser, and you can see that we have created a grid of 25 cubes.
+Here we have defined an array called `cubes` that contains JavaScript objects that define the positions of the centre coordinates of a set of cubes.
+Refresh your browser, and you can see that we have created a $5 \times 5$ grid of cubes.
 We have also changed the background colour to black so that we can better see the lighting effects.

 ```{figure} ../_images/07_cubes.png
 :width: 80%